 Protecting the windows are key in insulating brick houses as sunlight can directly influence the temperature indoors.
 Double glazed windows and blinds are great investments to reduce heat transfer and block out sunlight.
 Closing the windows also helps to reduce hot air entering the house.

 Air conditioning is another option if the above two insulation methods are not available.
-Cooler temperatures in the house keep the inner side of the bricks at a lower temperature and force the thermal energy exit through the outer side of the bricks.
+Cooler temperatures in the house keep the inner side of the bricks at a lower temperature and force the thermal energy to exit through the outer side of the bricks.
 While this is a relatively expensive and not environmentally friendly option, heritage house owners may find this option helpful.

 If you are looking to build a new house and are concerned about the heat slowly released by bricks in the evening, clay bricks could be one of your options.
 Clay bricks are less dense than traditional bricks, meaning that they heat more easily but also release the heat faster for a cooler evening.